webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Sculpts-Hard-Light.md

 ---
 aliases:
-  - Sculpts Hard Light
+- "Sculpts Hard Light"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Sculpts Hard Light
-collection: Foci
-kind: Compendium
 ---

 ## Sculpts Hard Light
 You create physical objects out of hard light that you can use for offense and defense.